dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  If you issue the pause command (**Application > Pause** or

--  If you issue the pause command from the project window or editor, the debugger for the application's master thread is refreshed.
+-  If you issue the pause command from the project window or editor, the debugger for the application’s main thread is refreshed.

 In all of these circumstances, any other open debugger windows will not be refreshed unless you choose **View > Refresh** in them.
 If you choose